arnab333/golang-grpc/README.md

 - `GetUser(id)` - Get user data based on a `id`
 - `GetUsers()` - Get all users data
 - `GetUsersWithIds([]id)` - Get user data based on list of ids

+## Run

+- To run the server - `go run server.go`
+- To run the client - `cd client && go run client.go`